 The benefits of staying at a kite resort with a school attached is that they can keep you updated with wind conditions and the best time to head out.
 Plus you won’t need to go travelling to them everyday for transportation to the kite spot (although some outside providers may pick you up if you’re nearby.)

 If you’re looking for a kite school that isn’t at your resort, go to see them initially instead of making a call.
-You’ll be more likely to receive lessons as an outsider (often preferences are given to in-house guests) and you’ll get a better idea of what they offer.
+You’ll be more likely to receive lessons as an outsider (often preference is given to in-house guests) and you’ll get a better idea of what they offer.

 When you’re seeking an instructor, take a look to see if the school is IKO certified with IKO instructors.
 Some kite schools claim all their instructors are certified, but this isn’t always the case.
 When inquiring with kite schools, be specific about what you want and if in doubt, go to see the instructors personally.